 Next step, you've added the Open Water course to cart.
 Now you can navigate to the Calendar to see when you would like to start your class.
 You understand that when you buy the pool session and boat trip, this reserves your spot to begin the course that weekend!

-Before the first weekend of my course, come into the Blue Holic Scuba to sign my paperwork and get all my course materials including personal gear!
-Which I will get 15% off of in the store, and it will unlock free rentals for all heavy duty gear (Wetsuit, Tank, BCD, Regulator, Weights).
-Once I've gone to the shop to sign the paperwork and collect materials, I will receive a code to videos online to start watching along with the manual before my first weekend!
+Before the first weekend of your course, you will come into the Blue Holic Scuba shop to sign your paperwork and get all course materials including your personal gear!
+Which you will get 15% off of in the store, and it will unlock free rentals for all heavy duty gear (Wetsuit, Tank, BCD, Regulator, Weights).
+Once you've gone to the shop to sign the paperwork and collect materials, you will receive a code to videos online to start watching along with scanning the manual before starting your first weekend!

 Blue Holic Scuba is located at 3636 W Olympic Blvd, Los Angeles, CA. Hours are Monday to Friday 10AM to 7PM and Saturday from 10AM to 4PM.
 On Sundays Blue Holic is closed because we're off diving!

 The course is going to take about 4 days, aka.
 2 full weekends.
 On Saturdays we go to the pool, on Sundays we go to the ocean.

-The first weekend I'm going to learn basic skills and learn to get comfortable with this new gear and breathing underwater.
-On Saturday I'm going to do basic mask and regulator skills in the pool and on Sunday I'm going to do those exact same skills, but in the ocean!!
+The first weekend you are going to learn basic skills and learn to get comfortable with this new gear and breathing underwater.
+On Saturday you will perform basic mask and regulator skills in the pool and on Sunday you will do those exact same skills, but in the ocean!!